 - Keep a wedge to hand at home or in the office and spend time every day for a few weeks adopting the ideal set up and technique.

-- You can practice your putting at home on the carpet and your chips in the back yard with either a practice net or airflow foam / airflow golf balls.
+- You can practice your putting at home on the carpet and your chips in the back yard with either a golf chipping net or airflow golf foam balls foam / airflow golf balls.

 Step 4: Practice With Purpose